 The big news in the garden is that the hole for the foundation of the windmill has been dug.
 It will be situated in our orchard for relative geographical proximity to all of our kitchen appliances which will want what it is making.

 As you can see the trench to the house has been started and it is aimed towards my silver brocade artemesia- precipitating a vacation to the east for it for a few days while the electrical lines are put in- then right back to its previously scheduled growing program.
-I think it can handle it, but I will have words with the electrician about coming anywhere near my
+I think it can handle it, but I will have words with the electrician about co

 monster Baptisia- the envy of many a gardening friend.